lucia-auth/lucia/documentation/collection/main/learn/basics/user-attributes.md

 }
 ```

-This username column can be accessed with `userData.username` inside `transformUserData()` in configs:
+This username column can be accessed with `userData.username` inside `transformUserData()` in config:

 ```ts
 export const auth = lucia({